hmakholm/smhasher/src/LongNeighborTest.md

 reason that can be fixed somehow.

 Collisions with particularly simple deltas may still cause a 64-bit hash to fail with only a single bad base.
-(This is based on the "surprise score" described below).
+(See "horrible collisions" below).

 ### 32-bit hashes